Paul-Ortiz/can_bus_pic16/README.md

 <img src="media/MCP2515.jpg" width="512"/>

  MPLAB X IDE and XC8 compiler are used for to test this application with PIC16F877A from microchip.
+Default Crystal 20Mhz.

 ![Circuit Diagram](media/Circuit-Diagram.jpg)